-SECTION 4B: BTEC Attendance for Post-Graduates
+BTEC Attendance for Post-Graduates

 Regular attendance by students is a critical aspect of the educational process.
-Our Attendance Policy is designed to prepare students to successfully transition into the workforce.
-Good attendance and punctuality helps employees project a sense of professionalism and commitment.
+Our attendance policy is designed to prepare students to successfully transition into the workforce.
+Good attendance and punctuality help employees project a sense of professionalism and commitment.

-Attendance as a Course Requirement
+Attendance as a Course Requirement for Post-Graduate Students

-Post-Graduate Students

-At the post-graduate level, the number of related instruction hours that a student must complete in order to be eligible to earn a technology certificate is 900.
+At the post-graduate level, the number of related instruction hours that a student must complete in order to be eligible to earn a technology certificate is 900 for one year or 1800 for two-year programs.